oliverroer/encryptonize-samples/README.md

 Reposistory for how-to articles for the Encryptonize services.

-This respository will eventually be made public under a MIT license.
+Any samples or code found in this repository is licensed under the standard MIT license.